How important is e-commerce SEO for your business, and where should you start?

 For the image below, my alt text might be: “Black Bose SoundLink Flex Portable Bluetooth Speaker on a workbench”

-It completely describes the image and uses the keyword (product name), which can help it to show up in the image search results.
+That description completely captures the image and even uses the product name (keyword), which can help the image show up in Google Images or other image search results.

 An easy-to-use site is a well-performing site.